flutter/website/src/get-started/flutter-for/ios-devs.md

         - asset: fonts/BungeeSpice-Regular.ttf
 ```

-After this, you can start using your font just like in the SwiftUI example,
+After this, you can use your font just like in the SwiftUI example:
-but this time in Flutter:

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">